 According to HomeLight’s real estate transaction data compiled from thousands of home sales each year, the national average real estate agent commission rate is currently 5.8%.
 Locally, commission rates can vary.
 Here’s a round-up of commission rates across a few major U.S. cities:

 - San Francisco real estate commissions: 5.04%

 The data shows that in the typical real estate transaction, a seller pays somewhere between 5% and 6% in commissions.
 However, the listing agent doesn’t pocket the entire fee.
-The buyer’s agent takes what’s usually a 50% cut as a “finder’s fee” for bringing a buyer to the sale.
-In addition, both the buyer’s agent and listing agent will fork over some of their cut to brokerage and desk fees.
+The buyer’s agent typically takes a 50% cut of the total commission fee.
+In addition, both the buyer’s agent and the listing agent will pay a portion of their commission to their companies for brokerage and desk fees.

-Usually, a 2% commission agent will recommend that you also pay the buyer’s agent anywhere from 2-3% in commissions, which means your 2% fee winds up amounting to 4.5%-5% when all is said and done.
-When you account for the buyer’s agent costs, the savings gap you’d earn with a 2% versus a 6% commission agent narrows considerably*:
+For example, if the average commission in your area is 5.8%, you may pay 2.9% (50% of 5.8%) to the buyer’s agent on top of the discounted 2% fee paid to the listing agent, for a total of 4.9% commission.
+When you account for the buyer’s agent costs, the savings gap you’d earn with a 2% versus a 6% commission agent narrows considerably.

 |Sale Price||2% Commission for listing agent||2.5% commission for buyer’s agent*||Total commission paid (4.5%)||Standard 6% Commission||Potential commission savings|